RCoeurjoly/Game-of-Life/README.md

 ## Implementation:

+Problem:

+Verilog does not support two dimensional arrays as ports of modules.
+This feature is supported by SystemVerilog only.

 The screen is initialize with a pattern.
 This screen is passed to the screen updater, that creates the next screen with the current screen.

 The FSM for the screen updater is as follows: